Are you wondering if you can buy part of a bitcoin? If so, let me save you some trouble.

 If you want an answer that is a little more detailed, then this is the right article for you.

-You may have heard that 1 bitcoin costs tens of thousands of dollars, and then thought “that’s too expensive for me to afford”.
+You may have heard that 1 bitcoin costs tens of thousands of dollars, and then thought:

-But it is absolutely possible to own only a fraction of a bitcoin, such as owning 0.02 BTC, or to buy only $100 of bitcoin.
+But it’s possible to own only a fraction of a bitcoin, such as owning 0.02 BTC, or to buy only $100 of bitcoin.

 Just how divisible is Bitcoin?